 Our group is based within the Department of Epidemiology at Columbia University’s Mailman School of Public Health.
 We mainly apply mathematical modeling and Bayesian inference methods to address a range of questions related to both communicable and noncommunicable diseases.
 For communicable diseases, we have mainly worked on seasonal and pandemic influenza, measles, COVID-19, and Ebola.
 For noncommunicable diseases, we are working on multiple early onset cancers.
 Our recent projects include:

 - Modeling and projections of COVID-19 in New York City.

 - Modeling and inference methods for infectious diseases.

 - Seasonality of respiratory infections, in particular, for influenza.

 - Time-trends and risk factors for early onset cancers.

 For model details, please read about individual research projects.

-Prospective students and researchers interested in working with me should check on Openings.
+Prospective students and researchers interested in joining our group should check on Openings.